PelmeenidHapukoorega/Solutions-Architect/README.md

 However it was never smt that i wanted to do, all my life ive been searching for this 1 thing as im guessing a lot of people look for throught their lives, some may not even ever find it.
 I was lucky, and i did the unthinkable.
 In 2025 August i decided i had enough.
 I had worked in sales for 6 years total (well technically) and it had made me extremely unhappy.
-So i decided to quit my job without knowing what exactly it is that im going to do, i had no idea where to start, i had to move from Tallinn back to my parents house.
+So i decided to quit my job without knowing what exactly it is that im going to do, i had no idea where to start, i had to move from the city i had lived in for 7 years, back to my parents house.
 Literal ground 0.
 For weeks i was stressed, unmotivated, with no idea what to do.

 However Im not the type of person who gives up.
 Ever.